 Love is Grand, but When It’s Gone, Divorce Can Cost More Than Twenty Grand

-Nancy Michaels was 40, a mother of three and a successful businesswoman when her husband of 16 years told her he wanted a divorce.
+Nancy Michaels was 40, a mother of three, and a successful businesswoman when her husband of 16 years told her he wanted a divorce.
 Beyond the emotional cost that followed his announcement, Michaels eventually found herself shocked by the price tag as well — more than $100,000 in legal, medical and moving costs.

 How much does a divorce really cost for the average American?
 Every situation is different, experts say.
 “There’s an old saying, ‘Love is grand.
-Divorce is twenty grand,'” said Ginita Wall, a certified public accountant and divorce financial planner.
-Wall’s advice: The best time to get divorced is when you have nothing: “no kids, no property.
-He takes the CD player.
+Divorce is twenty grand,'” says Ginita Wall, a certified public accountant and divorce financial planner.
+Her advice: The best time to get divorced is when you have nothing.
+“No kids, no property,” she says.
+“He takes the CD player.
 She takes the TV.
 And they drive away in their leased car.”

 California attorney Kelly Chang Rickert estimates that a divorce “can run anywhere from $1,820 (uncontested divorce) to hundreds of thousands of dollars.
 And there’s always Britney Spears, who paid over $1 million to her attorneys for her custody case.”

-According to the U.S. Census Bureau’s latest statistics in 2006, the average American family is married, has two children, makes between $50,000 to $74,999 a year and owns a home worth about$185,000.
+According to the U.S. Census Bureau’s 2006 statistics, the average American family is married, has two children, makes between $50,000 to $74,999 a year and owns a home worth about$185,000.
 (The numbers change based on geography.
 In California, homes average about $535,700, 303,000 in New York and $135,000 in Ohio.)

-Using those statistics, Wevorce.com estimates it could cost anywhere from a low-end of $53,000 to a high-end of $188,00 to divorce.
+Using those statistics, Wevorce estimates it could cost anywhere from a low-end of $53,000 to a high-end of $188,00 to divorce.
 The costs include attorneys fees, financial help and real estate costs for selling, buying or renting a home once you’ve made the decision to divorce.
 The costs can be significantly cheaper, as little as $1,000, if the couple — usually without children or assets — agrees to forego an attorney and use a divorce kit, which costs about $200.
 The cost adds up with filing fees and other court costs.

 But for a couple with an average income of $60,000 a year, at least one child and a home worth $185,000, the average cost of a divorce using U.S. Census statistics would be about $53,000.
-The pricetag would include short-term marriage therapy for themselves and about 20 weeks of therap yfor their child.
+The price tag would include short-term marriage therapy for themselves and about 20 weeks of therapy for their child.
 It would also include the cost to hire an attorney, sell their marital home, purchase another at a lower value for one spouse and rent an apartment in the same area for the other.
-For a couple making $150,00 a year with a home valued at $535,000, the price tag increases to an average of about $188,000 for 10 weeks of therapy for themselves, 20 weeks for their child, hiring an attorney, selling their home, buying a new one and/or renting an apartment in the same area.

-“While there is no true ‘typical’ divorce, the point here is there are many hidden costs — selling your home, hiring an attorney (or two), financial advisors, a new mortgage, it all adds up,” said Cotter Cunningham, of Wevorce.com.
+“While there is no true ‘typical’ divorce, the point here is there are many hidden costs — selling your home, hiring an attorney (or two), financial advisors, a new mortgage, it all adds up,” said Cotter Cunningham, of Wevorce.

 The cost of divorce increases, of course, with the amount of income the couple makes each year, the assets they’ve accumulated — from a home to retirement funds — to the number of children they have and the amount of time they’ve been married.
-Geography makes a big difference in the costs for emotional, financial, legal and real estate help to get through the process, experts say.
+Geography makes a big difference in the costs for emotional, financial, legal, and real estate help to get through the process, experts say.

 And a divorce gets even more expensive, they say, if a spouse lets their anger get in the way of letting go.
-New York psychotherapist Dr. Jay Granat said seenclients takeas little as six weeks or as long three years.
+New York psychotherapist Dr. Jay Granat said seen clients take as little as six weeks or as long three years.

 They underestimate the cost of a divorce, particularly the women.
-“The average cost to litigate a contested divorce (in California) is $45,000 per side.
-I’ve seen more women break down and cry in my office, after hearing my fee structure than I can count.
+“The average cost to litigate a contested divorce (in California) is $45,000 per side,” says Heicklen.
+“I’ve seen more women break down and cry in my office, after hearing my fee structure than I can count.
 The men generally control the finances and use that power to try and squeeze the women financially.
-Many say they’d rather give it to a lawyer to teach the wife a lesson than hand it to her.
+Many say they’d rather give it to a lawyer to teach the wife a lesson than hand it to her.”

-Divorce financial analyst Cynthia Anderson Thompson said the reality of today’s economy is simple: “Many spouses to be divorced stay in the same home, occupying different floors, rooms until they can afford to make the financial investment in divorce.
-It can work ok or be a stress nightmare for all, but it’s the only way to work it out financially until both spouses are up and running.”
+Divorce financial analyst Cynthia Anderson Thompson says the reality of today’s economy is simple: “Many spouses to be divorced stay in the same home, occupying different floors, rooms until they can afford to make the financial investment in divorce.
+It can work OK or be a stress nightmare for all, but it’s the only way to work it out financially until both spouses are up and running.”

-LEGAL COSTS If both parties want a divorce and have no child or property, a do-it-yourself divorce is worth examining.
+If both parties want a divorce and have no child or property, a do-it-yourself divorce is worth examining.
 Several companies provide state-specific kits (books, paper forms, software or a combination of all), usually for around $200, which doesn’t include the court filing fees.
-These kits will save you money, but keep in mind that they will take time to complete properly.
+These kits will save you money, but keep in mind they will take time to complete properly.

 Even with an uncontested divorce, legal documents must be filed according to state laws.
 If either party has any concerns about the DIY process, consider hiring an attorney to review the paperwork.
 If you have no children and some assets, you may be able to agree to a division of the property and hire an attorney file an uncontested divorce, which can cost from $1,000 to $10,000.

 When Katherine Buckley decided to divorce, she didn’t know anything about legal fees.
-Her biggest concerns — her child and the financial cost of the split.
+Her biggest concerns were her child and the financial cost of the split.
 Divorce attorneys can charge from $75 to $400 or more an hour, depending on where the divorce is filed in the United States.
 “I didn’t have a ton of money and I didn’t know how I was going to pay for an attorney.
-I didn’t even know how much an attorney was going to cost me,” she said.
+I didn’t even know how much an attorney was going to cost me,” she says.

 According to Heidi Culbertson, director of client development at The Harris Law Firm in Denver, the consult fee or retainer are commonplace for legal work.
 The consult fee is charged as a flat fee or hourly fee to a potential client who wants a legal consultation.
 A retainer is a fee that secures payment for hourly legal fees in advance.
-In some cases, Culbertson said, the fee may need to be replenished once it is used.
+In some cases, Culbertson says, the fee may need to be replenished once it is used.
 Buckley was not subjected to a consult fee, but she did pay a retainer.

 Legal fees aren’t the only costs you have to worry about when you file for divorce, according to New Jersey certified public accountant Noah Rosenfarb.
 An attorney may suggest financial professionals to help track assets in the divorce.
 The costs for financial professionals can vary by state and is an add-on to the legal costs.

 An attorney may want an accountant to help conduct a business valuation, do a cash flow analysis or trace the assets.
-The average cost of a business valuation — to find out how much a small business like a pizzeria or auto body shop is worth — can costabout $7,500, with $2,500 as a minimum to upwards of $25,000 for a full report on a larger company.
+The average cost of a business valuation — to find out how much a small business like a pizzeria or auto body shop is worth — can cost about $7,500, with $2,500 as a minimum to upwards of $25,000 for a full report on a larger company.